Blendify/blender-manual/blender_docs/manual/editors/sequencer/usage.rst

    you can add and position it independent of any other strip.
    Change the length as you would any strip.

-.. admonition:: Reference
-   :class: refbox

-   | Mode:     Sequence, Effects Strip Selected
-   | Menu:     Strip --> Change Effect
-   | Hotkey:   :kbd:`C`

 If you picked the wrong effect from the menu, you can always change it by selecting the strip (:kbd:`RMB`) and using the Strip-->Change Effect selection.
-Or, you can press *C* hange to switch effects on a selected Effects strip.
+Or, you can press :kbd:`C` to switch effects on a selected Effects strip.

 Adjusting the View